 Teaching note: Indeed, we reject the common coupling of computability theory with the theory of automata and formal languages.
 Although the historical links between these two theories (at least in the West) can not be denied, this fact cannot justify coupling two fundamentally different theories (especially when such a coupling promotes a wrong perspective on computability theory).
-Thus, in our opinion, the study of any of the lower levels of Chomsky's Hierarchy [119, Chap.
-9] should be decoupled from the study of computability theory).
+Thus, in our opinion, the study of any of the lower levels of Chomsky's Hierarchy [15, Chap.
+9] should be decoupled from the study of computability theory (let alone the study of complexity theory).

-1.2.4 Non-uniform Models (Circuits and Advice)
+1.4 Non-Uniform Models (Circuits and Advice)